 Administration.
 Our Board of Directors or the Compensation Committee, referred to as the "plan administrator," administers the Plan, including selecting the grantees, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award, and determining the vesting and exercise periods of each award.
+The Plan is currently being administered by the Compensation Committee.
+With respect to grants to officers and directors, the Compensation Committee shall be constituted in such a manner as to satisfy applicable laws, including Rule 16b-3 promulgated under the Exchange Act.

 Terms and Conditions of Awards.
-Our Amendment provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
+The Amendment provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
 Stock options granted under the Plan may be either incentive stock options under the provisions of Section 422 of the Internal Revenue Code, or non-qualified stock options.
-Incentive stock options may be granted only to employees.
+Incentive stock options may be granted only to our employees or to employees of our related entities.
 Awards other than incentive stock options may be granted to our employees, directors and consultants or to employees, consultants and directors of our related entities.
+Because the Plan provides for broad discretion in selecting which eligible persons will participate and in granting awards, the total number of persons who will actually participate in the Amended Plan and the benefits that will be provided to the participants cannot be determined at this time.
+As of December 31, 2017, approximately 190 employees (five of whom are current executive officers of the Company), five directors and at least two consultants were eligible for awards under the Plan.
 To the extent that the aggregate fair market value of the shares subject to options designated as incentive stock options which become exercisable for the first time by a participant during any calendar year exceeds \$100,000, such excess options shall be treated as nonqualified stock options.
 Each award granted under the Plan shall be designated in an award agreement.